vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 Deployments add a lot of power to Pods.
 To learn more about them I would like to refer you to the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

-The last object I'd like to cover is the Service.
+### A *service* defines networking rules

 Containers in a Pod can talk to each other as though they are on the same host.
 But you'll often need Pods to talk to other Pods, and you'll also need to expose some of your Pods to the big bad Internet because users outside your cluster will likely need to interact with your applications.
 This is achieved through Services.
 Services defines the network interfaces exposed by Pods.
 Again I would like to refer you to the [official documentation](https://kubernetes.io/docs/concepts/services-networking/service/) if you need more info.

-This was a very very brief introduction to K8s objects and their capabilities.
-Again there are [entire books](https://www.amazon.com/gp/product/1491935677/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491935677&linkCode=as2&tag=sheena0d-20&linkId=e5bf88f134212c4beba73c601598d7ff") written on the subject and if you want to become an expert on the topic I would urge you to do some reading on your own.

 ## Practical: Deploying our application to Google cloud